rasulkireev/gpw/content/blog/making-first-os-contribution.md

 date: 2019-08-19
 published: true
 slug: /open-source-contributions
-icon: ./icons/book.svg
+icon: ./icons/open_source.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: R-HXWCbCBGU
-tags: [opensource, contribution, github, git]
+keywords: [opensource, contribution, github, git]
-category: "Open Source"
+category: Open Source
-description: "Making your first open source contribution.
+description: Making your first open source contribution.
 There is nothing to be scared about!
-We'll got through this together."
+We'll got through this together.
 ---

 I have been working with Git and GitHub for a while now, mostly to push (a.k.a "upload") my projects to my repository, then pull (a.k.a "download") on the Virtual Private Server.
 Basically I am using GitHub like Dropbox or Google Drive.
 I am ashamed to say that I have not done any contribution to the open-source projects, mainly because I am scared of screwing the project up (even though I know that the Git Workflow makes it impossible to do).
 Additionally, learning new terminology like "Fork" and "Checkout".